 The town is constructed on a site of mineral exploitation.
 Its layout adapted to its difficult topography.
 The urban fabric is densest in the valley, around Trinity Square, and opens up towards the edges.
 The houses, mostly belonging to miners, are constructed on different levels and spaced out along the streets.

-The site is an exceptional example of a medieval mining centre of major economic importance that pursued its mining activities until the Modern period and adopted a distinctive and characteristic form.
-(IV) With the end of the mining activities and the relocation of the Mining Academy, this city lost much of its raison d’être and as a result has become very vulnerable.
-(V)
+Criterion (iv): The site is an exceptional example of a medieval mining centre of major economic importance that pursued its mining activities until the Modern period and adopted a distinctive and characteristic form.

 - In the 12th century, fortifications dominated mount Glanzenberg.
 Set up on its slopes, the mining city of Banska Stiavnica was granted municipal privileges (1237-1238) by the King of Hungary, Bela IV.
 The region, which was filled with precious metal, had been linked to mining since the end of the Bronze Age (10th-8th centuries B.C.).